randyrossi/bmc64/docs/UPDATING.md

    it fits on the card, then copies it to the card as `bmc64-update.zip`.
 4. Click **Reboot to update**, or reboot whenever it suits you.

-The page refuses any zip it can't check against GitHub, for example when GitHub can't be reached.
-You can still use such a zip by copying it to the card yourself (below), at your own risk.
+If the zip doesn't match an official release on GitHub (for example a test build), or GitHub can't be reached to check it, the page warns you and asks before uploading it.
+Installing such a zip is at your own risk.

 ### By copying the file yourself (any machine)